 Every student who created an entry is deserving of recognition.
-This is also time to honor the students whose work has advanced to the next level.
+Use this opportunity to honor the students whose work has advanced to the next level.
 Display as many of the entries as possible at this time.
-Have some of the literature entries read and play some of the music composition entries.
+Have some of the literature entries read and play some music composition entries.
 Invite the media and members of the community.